 “The psychological benefits of morning workouts are paramount,” Lauren says.
 “You clear your mind and give yourself positive energy for the entire day.
 Most Fortune 500 CEOs workout in the morning for this reason.”

 “A more thorough warm up will be needed in the morning, especially if you’ll be using resistance training exercises where you’re bending,” says fitness and nutrition coach Sean Flanagan.
-Dr. Jason Miller also expressed concern over the lower back for morning exercisers.
+Dr. Miller also expressed worry about lower back issues for those who work out in the morning.
 “While we sleep, our discs swell with water, making them extra fluffy and more adapt to herniate or ‘slip’ if performing high spinal compression exercises like the back squat or repeated spinal flexion exercises like rowing (if not performed properly).
 It takes about an hour or so for those discs to get back to normal.
 So for the early exerciser who likes to hit the weights hard, getting up even earlier to ensure spinal health is important.”

 “Assuming you’re not working out so late that you’re tired, your nervous system will be more ready for a great workout than in the morning,” Flanagan says.
 “In addition, you’ll likely have more food in your system.
 All this contributes to the potential to use heavier weights and do more repetitions, which will lead to more calories burned during and after the session.”

-James cites the potential for lengthier workouts as a physical and social benefit of evening exercise, with “longer warm ups, greater rest periods to allow for substrate replenishment, time to decompress, de-stress, and socialize with training partners.”
+James said night is the perfect time for a longer and more social workout, with “longer warm ups, greater rest periods to allow for substrate replenishment, time to decompress, de-stress, and socialize with training partners.”

-Many of the fitness experts I interviewed agree that explosive exercises—like power cleans or squats—should be performed in the evening.
+Based on my interviews with fitness experts, many agreed that explosive exercises—such as power cleans or squats—should be done during the evening.
 “Doing that type of work in the morning is not as effective or potentially as safe as in the evening,” Miller says.

 “Exercise, like any other stressor, increases cortisol levels.
 Cortisol revs your body up—raises blood pressure, increases alertness, etc,” says pharmacist Brandon Allen.
 “Exercising in the evening makes your cortisol spike at a time when your cortisol levels should be declining.
 This can interfere with sleep patterns.”

-Again, while it’s good to keep these things in mind, we’ll let the words of life and wellness coach Danielle Faust be the last word: “Whatever time you can work out is the best time to work out.”
+I hope this article has been helpful to you.
+We should let Danielle Faust, a life and wellness coach, have the last say: “Whatever time you can work out is the best time to work out.”

 Photo: Justin Case / Getty Images